Health Insurance Organisation

-The law prohibits private doctors treating Gesy patients in hospitals that are contracted to the organisation, though since 2020 it has turned a blind eye to this unlawful practice.
-It is alleged that it is accountable to nobody because everyone supports Gesy and credits the organisation for its operation and that private hospitals outside Gesy are squeezed by this powerful monopoly, until they are also forced to join.
+The law prohibits private doctors from treating Gesy patients in hospitals contracted to the organisation.
+However, since 2020 it has turned a blind eye to this unlawful practice.
+It is alleged that the organisation lacks accountability because everyone supports Gesy and credits the organisation for its operation and that private hospitals outside Gesy are pressured by this powerful monopoly, until they are also forced to join.